-- a) The State Investments portfolio shall seek to achieve diversification in the portfolio by distributing investments among authorized investment categories among financial institutions, issuers and broker/dealers. - b) The State Investments portfolio shall not hold time deposits that constitute more than 10% of any single financial institution's total deposits. - c) No financial institution shall at any time hold more than \$100,000,000 of time deposits other than community development deposits, described in Section 7 of the Deposit of State Moneys Act.
+- a) The State Investments portfolio shall seek to achieve diversification in the portfolio by distributing investments among authorized investment categories among financial institutions, issuers, and broker/dealers. - b) The State Investments portfolio shall not hold time deposits that constitute more than 10% of any single financial institution's total deposits. - c) No financial institution shall at any time hold more than \$100,000,000 of time deposits other than community development deposits, described in Section 7 of the Deposit of State Moneys Act.
 15 ILCS 520/7.
-Provided, however, that financial institutions that, as a result of a merger or acquisition, hold deposits that exceed \$100,000,000.00 may continue to be eligible to hold deposits that do not exceed the amount of deposits held on the date of the merger or acquisition. - d) The State Investments portfolio shall not hold obligations of corporations or limited liability companies that exceed ten percent (10%) of the corporation's or the limited liability company's outstanding obligations. - e) The State Investments portfolio shall not hold obligations of a municipality's bonds that exceed ten percent (10%) of the municipality's outstanding obligations. - f) The State Investments portfolio shall not be invested in more than ten percent (10%) of each prime money market fund's assets (including all share classes) at any given time; - g) The State Investments portfolio shall not invest more the five percent (5%) to support Illinois infrastructure development projects;
+Provided, however, that financial institutions that, as a result of a merger or acquisition, hold deposits that exceed \$100,000,000.00 may continue to be eligible to hold deposits that do not exceed the amount of deposits held on the date of the merger or acquisition.

-Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective October 2021 through November 2022) (Unaudited)
+Fiscal Officer Responsibilities Investment Policy Statement for the State Investment Portfolio (Effective December 2022 through August 2023) (Unaudited)